 2. What are your objectives?

-It may not be obvious, but your objectives can affect the shape of your display.
-If your objective is lead generation, you need to create an inviting space with open sightlines for staff and easy entry for attendees.
+It may not be obvious, but your objectives can affect the shape of your exhibition display.
+If your objective is lead generation, you need to create an inviting space with open sight lines for staff and easy entry for attendees.
 If you want to build relationships, you need a display with meeting spaces where you can spend quality time closing sales.
 Companies who want to build their brand will go for bigger graphics and large architectural elements that create a bigger impression.
 Different objectives, vastly different display designs.